Parents can promote early literacy with their children by using fun games and simple activities even before they start school.

 We put a lot of trust into our children’s teachers, but there’s also a ton of really easy, meaningful, and sneaky ways that parents can enhance their own children’s education at home in the form of games and play.
 With the right support, parents really can be fantastic teachers for their children, yielding a stronger school-ready foundation for their little ones and a little more intentional family time together.

-I’m totally psyched to be on board with 5 Minutes for Mom.com and to be able to share some of these “teacher tricks” with the incredible community of readers here.
+I’m excited to be on board with 5 Minutes for Mom.com and to be able to share some of these “teacher tricks” with the incredible community of readers here.

-Every other week, I’ll cover something relating to literacy–oral language, concepts of print, phonics, phonemic awareness, you name it.
+Over the next four weeks, I’ll be cover many literacy tips and strategies for oral language, concepts of print, phonics, and phonemic awareness.
 And I’ll introduce terms you’ll need to know to decode teacher jargon and to understand report cards.

 UPDATE: Now that this series about “How Parents Can Promote Early Literacy” is complete, you can find all four posts here…